Lucy Peppiatt

+Early life and education

+Peppiatt was born in 1965 in London, England.
+As a teenager she lived in Larchmont, NY, and attended Mamaroneck High School between 1979-1981, and then Malborough College, Wiltshire, between 1981-1983.

-Lucy Peppiatt has bachelor's degrees in English Literature from the University of Birmingham (1987) and in Theology from the University of London (2003).
+Peppiatt has a bachelor degree in English Literature from the University of Birmingham (1987), and a Bachelor of Divinity degree from the University of London (2003).
 She completed an MA in Systematic Theology from King's College London in 2005.
-In 2011, she completed a PhD from the University of Otago in New Zealand, with a dissertation titled Spirit Christology and Mission supervised by Prof. Murray Rae.
+In 2011, she was awarded a PhD from the University of Otago in New Zealand, with a thesis titled Spirit Christology and Mission supervised by Prof. Murray Rae.